2016.2: Streamlining the monitoring and reporting for 2019

 - Update of the Commission decision implementing the INSPIRE Directive as regards monitoring and reporting (2009/442/EC) and the corresponding Guidance documents

 - Analysis document v0.5 prepared with the draft proposal for INSPIRE Committee meeting in June

 ongoing according to plan

-#4 Updated by Vlado Cetl about 1 year ago
+#4 Updated by Vlado Cetl over 3 years ago

 - % Done changed from 10 to 20